Texture | Organizing the Random

 What is Craftsmanship?
 Care in construction and finishing; demonstration of skill and knowledge of processes; attention to detail.
 The quality of design and work shown in something that is made by hand.

-Created four texture collages with at least three textures in the sketchbook.
+Created four texture collages with at least five textures in the sketchbook.

 Picked and wrote the four chosen categories in your sketchbook.